Dubai’s history is staggering.

-United Airlines is probably the easiest to use, but less accurate than Aeroplan.
-United Airlines can show phantom award space (award seats that aren’t actually bookable).
-Aeroplan doesn’t struggle with this, but connecting flights can cause Aeroplan to error out sometimes.
+You can use United or Air Canada to search for award space here.
+United is probably the easiest to use, but less accurate than Air Canada.
+United Airlines can show phantom award space (award seats that aren’t actually bookable), and while Air Canada doesn’t struggle with this, connecting flights can cause it to error out sometimes.

-Personally, I’d start by using United Airlines and confirm with Aeroplan.
+Personally, we’d start by using United and confirm with Air Canada.

-Once you’ve found availability on Aeroplan or United, go to ANA’s website to confirm availability and book completely online through ANA Mileage Club.
+Once you’ve found availability on Air Canada or United, go to ANA’s website to confirm availability and book completely online through ANA Mileage Club.